The Best Landscaper Boots So You Can Get The Job Done

 Nylon mesh is another popular material that you will find due to its breathable properties.
 It’s not as durable as leather, but if you work in extremely warm environments on a regular basis, you may want to consider boots that use both leather and nylon mesh.

 Thick rubber soles can stand up to an incredible amount of wear before giving out.
 In fact, the reason that most shoes are replaced isn’t because the rubber soles break, but because the treading finally wears down until it’s ineffective.
+So you don’t want just any rubber sole; you need a good one.

 That being said, Vibram soles are also another great option that can offer a durable alternative to rubber.
 They will usually cost you a few extra bucks, but in some cases, they will outlast their rubber counterparts.

-The two most popular construction types used for work shoes are Goodyear welt and cement direct attach.
+The two most popular construction types used for work boots are Goodyear welt and cement direct attach.
 While each offers its own pros and cons, Goodyear welt is going to be the most durable of the two.

 Another often overlooked factor when picking out footwear is the weight.
 When you’re walking around for hours a day, even a few extra ounces can make a noticeable difference.